 “I’m a woman…I’m going to say just what I want to say.”

 By Tarienne Mitchell

-Mary Lucille Perkins Bankhead, a descendant of African American Mormon pioneers Green Flake and Jane Manning James, spent all her life in the Salt Lake Valley.
+Mary Lucille Perkins Bankhead was a descendant of African-American Mormon pioneer Green Flake and was related through marriage to another Black Mormon pioneer, Jane Manning James.
+Lucille, as she was called, spent all her life in the Salt Lake Valley.
 Lucille’s father was a cowboy and farmer who grew peaches and black currants on land that he received through the Homestead Act.
 Lucille helped her parents work on the farm, do housework, and take care of her younger siblings.

 In 1922, Lucille married Thomas LeRoy “Roy” Bankhead, a descendent of Nathaniel Bankhead, a slave who also traveled across the plains with members of the Church of Jesus Christ of Latter-day Saints.
 Roy was not active in the Church, but he supported his wife by driving her to Church meetings and activities.
 The Bankheads had eight children.
 Along with being a wife and a mother and serving in her church, Bankhead served as a secretary for the Daughters of Utah Pioneers.